akarshzingade/image-similarity-deep-ranking/README.md

 # Image Similarity using Deep Ranking

 This repository is based on [this](https://medium.com/@akarshzingade/image-similarity-using-deep-ranking-c1bd83855978) blog.
+Please refer it to understand how Deep Ranking works.

 ## ImageDataGeneratorCustom.py

-In this case, we need a custom image generator that would read from a text file which contains the triplets and then generate the images from those.
+For this implementation of Deep Ranking model, we need a image generator that would read from a text file which contains the triplets and then generate the images from those.
 The ImageDataGeneratorCustom.py contains the code that does this.

 ## DeepRanking.py